ChimeHQ/Wells/README.md

 ### Namesake

-Wells is also about reporting, so it seemed logical to name it after a [notable journalist](https://en.wikipedia.org/wiki/Ida_B._Wells).
+Wells is all about reporting, so it seemed logical to name it after a [notable journalist](https://en.wikipedia.org/wiki/Ida_B._Wells).

 ### Suggestions or Feedback